Tyler Rose Park

 It is one of 24 All American Rose Selection (AARS) test gardens in the country, and also includes a unique Idea Garden created and maintained by the Smith County Master Gardeners.

 read more about the Tyler Rose Garden, photographs, map

 She has many different roses to choose from, they are inexpensive, and they last for days!
-Look for the white van!
+Highly recommended!

 Open-air convertible with dignitaries in the Texas Rose Festival parade